Did you know that visual learners make up approximately 65% of the population?

 Thanks to XR technologies, AR and VR, employees are able to complete multisensory and highly immersive training regardless of space or location.
 In a 2018 TED talk about VR, entrepreneur Thong Nguyen, made a valid point that adapting to new technologies will accelerate and broaden our present learning capacity.
 He states “Over the next five years we are going to have to open up our thinking in completely new ways in order to use these new capabilities and move humanity forward.”
 VR uses headsets, as opposed to traditional desktop displays, allowing visual learners the opportunity to digest visual information along with audio and other sensory modalities.
 For this reason VR can be classified as a multisensory technology.
 The motor cortex part of our brain is activated during immersions, causing users to respond to sensations with focus and the embodiment of being somewhere else.
 Simulations during VR training are capable of tricking our brain to believe that what we are seeing in the virtual landscape is real and actually happening to us.

-VR is becoming commonly used in workplace training as a seamless platform to address a host of common situations imperative to a company’s long-term goals for success.
+VR is becoming more commonplace in workplace training as it streamlines the entire process, which is crucial in the longevity of a company.
 It goes beyond viewing the visual stimulus we are used to, as VR involves the interplay of telepresence, interactivity and presence.
 Users are often able to indicate both psychological and emotional reactions during simulations.
 The benefits of these responses is that training induces a level of empathy and understanding that cannot be contrived from face-to-face interactions.
 As well as empathy, VR training places an emphasis on employee performance with lifelike assessments and walk-through scenarios that act as a guide for the employee to make fast and optimal perceptual decisions on the job.
 For example, employees working for a retail company, can undergo VR training to infuse them with confidence when engaging with customers, as learning modules provides strategies on how to de-escalate disputes.

 VR training can even ease the stress of learning important information on a company’s safety compliance and legality measures as studies show this style training ensures faster knowledge retention.
 It shifts the focus to the expertise of every employee, so that should an unexpected emergency happen, there is always someone there to fix the problem.